mongodb-labs/mongo-mockup-db/docs/tutorial.rst

    >>> future = go(collection.insert_one, {'_id': 2})

 Pass a method and its arguments to the `go` function, the same as to `functools.partial`.
-It launches `insert_one` on a thread and returns a handle to its future outcome.
+It launches `~pymongo.collection.Collection.insert_one` on a thread and returns a handle to its future outcome.
 Meanwhile, wait for the client's request to arrive on the main thread:

    >>> server.receives()
    OpInsert({u'_id': 2})